Chart Color Schemes

 Employment

-Workforce participation is 68.6%, compared to Greater Melbourne's 64.1%.
-The dominant employment sectors include health care & social assistance, professional & technical, and education & training.
-Professional & technical services have a particularly high representation at 1.4 times the regional level, while construction shows lower representation at 7.2% versus the regional average of 9.7%.
-The area appears to offer limited local employment opportunities.
+As of September 2025, 4797 residents are employed, with the area's unemployment rate at 5.2%, which is 0.5% higher than Greater Melbourne's rate of 4.7%.
+Workforce participation in Hughesdale is 68.6%, slightly higher than Greater Melbourne's 64.1%.
+The dominant employment sectors are health care & social assistance, professional & technical services, and education & training.
+Notably, professional & technical services have a high representation at 1.4 times the regional level, while construction shows lower representation at 7.2% compared to the regional average of 9.7%.

-In the 12 months prior to June 2025, labour force increased by 1.4%, but employment decreased by 0.9%, leading to a rise in unemployment rate by 2.2 percentage points.
-Conversely, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hughesdale's employment mix suggests local growth of approximately 7.1% over five years and 14.4% over ten years.
+Over a 12-month period ending in September 2025, Hughesdale's labour force increased by 0.6%, but employment decreased by 1.1%, leading to an unemployment rate rise of 1.7 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a smaller unemployment rate increase of 0.3%.
+State-level data from VIC as of 25-Nov-2025 shows employment grew by 1.13% year-on-year, adding 41950 jobs, with the state unemployment rate at 4.7% compared to the national rate of 4.3%.
+National employment forecasts from Jobs and Skills Australia project a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hughesdale's employment mix suggests local employment should increase by 7.1% over five years and 14.4% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for local population projections.

 Frequently Asked Questions - Employment